7RU7H/CTFs/TryHackMe/Markdown/Internal/Internal-Notes.md

 #### Mindmap-per Service

 - OS detect, run generate noting for `nmap`

- -
--
--
--
--
--
--
--
--
--
--
+ - Writeup writing over noting...
 - Does not work on this box:
 	- https://www.exploit-db.com/exploits/51217
+-  scanned the 172.17.0.2 IP, is it a docker container looks like docker container address.

 #### Todo List

-- scan the 172.17.0.2 IP, is it a docker container looks like docker container address.